awsdocs/amazon-rds-user-guide/doc_source/AuroraMySQL.Updates.20180206.md

 Currently, Aurora MySQL 2\.01 does not support features added in Aurora MySQL version 1\.16 and later\.
 For information about Aurora MySQL version 1\.16, see [Amazon Aurora MySQL Database Engine Updates 2017\-12\-11](AuroraMySQL.Updates.20171211.md)\.

-The performance schema is disabled for Aurora MySQL 5\.7\.

-## MySQL 5\.7\.12 compatibility<a name="AuroraMySQL.Updates.20180206.Compatibility"></a>
+## MySQL 5\.7 compatibility<a name="AuroraMySQL.Updates.20180206.Compatibility"></a>

-Amazon Aurora MySQL 2\.01 is wire\-compatible with MySQL 5\.7\.12 and includes features such as JSON support, spatial indexes, and generated columns\.
+Amazon Aurora MySQL 2\.01 is wire\-compatible with MySQL 5\.7 and includes features such as JSON support, spatial indexes, and generated columns\.
 Amazon Aurora MySQL uses a native implementation of spatial indexing using z\-order curves to deliver >20x better write performance and >10x better read performance than MySQL 5\.7 for spatial datasets\.

-Amazon Aurora MySQL 2\.01 does not currently support the following MySQL 5\.7\.12 features:
+Amazon Aurora MySQL 2\.01 does not currently support the following MySQL 5\.7 features:

 + Global transaction identifiers \(GTIDs\)